zhiyongc/CEE412CET522/docs/gallery.md

 This year, the CEE412/CET522 class host a Shiny App Contest along with the final project, which is supported by RStudio Inc.

 The final project is a team project and 13 teams are required to build Shiny Apps to support bicycle count data collection, analysis, and visualization.

-The contest has three winners:
+**Three Winner Teams**:

 * **Grand Prize**: **Team 06**
 	* Team Member: Hubert Chen, Meng-Ju Tsai, Pedram Etiehadolhagh, Tushar Lakhanpal